 Cell Function Analysis Core

-The Cell Function Analysis Core facilitates the research of Diabetes Research Center Affiliates by offering precise real time functional analysis of intact cells and primary tissue.
+The Cell Function Analysis Core (CFAC) facilitates the research of Diabetes Research Center affiliates by offering precise real time functional analysis of intact cells and primary tissue.
 Many measurements are made using a flow culture system that maintains cell viability while multiple parameters are assessed non-invasively using optical or radiological detection.
 With the goal of systematically studying the physiologic control of cell function in health and in diabetes, assays are offered that reflect bioenergetics, metabolism, cell signaling and biosynthetic/secretory function.
 The CFAC also provides an islet isolation service, which gives affiliates easy access to primary tissue/cells ex vivo.

-- Determination of the activity of protein kinase A and C using state-of-the-art technology based on genetically encoded fluorescence activity biosensors.
-In addition, to develop microfluidic technology that permits single cell analysis of metabolic and electrophysiologic parameters.
+- Determination of of protein kinase A and C activities using state-of-the-art technology based on genetically encoded fluorescence activity biosensors.
+In addition, microfluidic technology that permits single cell analysis of metabolic and electrophysiologic parameters.

 - Isolation and culture of pancreatic islets and other primary tissue for subsequent morphological and functional characterization.
 Services for specific for islet studies include measurement of insulin secretion and islet insulin content.